LambdaTest/documentation/docs/advanced-tunnel-features.md

 ---

 Earlier, for every version update in out LambdaTest Tunnel, you were compelled to download the latest binary from our platform and over write it over the outdated version in your computer.
-Well, now this new binary will take care of that.
-Everytime you execute this binary, it will check for the **latest** version available and will update itself **automatically**, in case it gets outdated.
+Well, now this new binary will take care of that. every timeyou execute this binary, it will check for the **latest** version available and will update itself **automatically**, in case it gets outdated.

 ### Default Port 443